AlaSQL/alasql/README.md

 Alasql - '[à la SQL](http://en.wiktionary.org/wiki/%C3%A0_la)' - is a lightweight client-side in-memory SQL database designed to work in browser and Node.js.

 * Alasql was written with pure JavaScript and does not use browser WebSQL database.
-* Alasql is fully functional compact sql server with JOINs, GROUPs, UNIONs, subqueries and limited transactions support.
+* Alasql is fully functional compact sql server with JOINs, GROUPs, UNIONs, ANY, ALL, IN, subqueries and very limited transactions support.
 * Alasql supports ROLLUP(), CUBE() and GROUPING SETS() functions
 * Alasql works with all modern versions of browsers (Chrome, Firefox, IE, Safari), Node.js, and mobile iOS and Android.
 * Alasql is fast, because it uses some optimization methods.